dlangheiter-tgm/syt5-gek936-datamangement-dlangheiter-mhofbauer-lmarek/README.md

-# "*Datamanagement - Synchronization*"
+# "Datamanagement - Synchronization"
+This is currently running at: https://unicorn.tgm.thekingdave.com/
+The db is running at: https://couch.redt6a.thekingdave.com/

 ##
 Project to have a synchronized shopping list between client devices.

 ## Task
 You can find the task details under [Task Description](TASK.md) which describes the required steps for realization.